Malarone or non-branded generic atovaquone/proguanil malaria tablets available to buy online from Dr Fox pharmacy.Start order

 - Answer medical questions to check for eligibility

-A lower cost licensed generic version of Malarone became available in the UK from February 2013.
-This is non-branded atovaquone/proguanil, also known as 'generic malarone', and is medically identical to Malarone from GSK.
-Both available from Dr Fox.
+Lower cost licensed generic versions of Malarone became available in the UK from February 2013.
+This is non-branded atovaquone/proguanil, also known as 'generic Malarone', and is medically identical to Malarone from GSK.
+Both available from Dr Fox Pharmacy.